Walangkura Napanangka Kutungka Napanangka at Papunga

 Walagkura has become one of Papunya Tula's most senior women artists.
 After the death of her mother Inyuwa and the tragic death of her half sister Pirrmangka in 2001, she moved for a time to Kiwirrkura where she lived with her husband and fellow artist Johnny Yungut Tjupurrula and their six children.
 Her first solo exhibition was held at Gallery Gabrielle Pizzi in 2003, and this was followed by another at Utopia Art Sydney in 2004.
 As her fame spread from this time onward she began painting increasingly for a number of private independent dealers outside of the Papunya Tula company.
 As a result her works can be seen in a great many galleries and retail shops throughout the country.

 Walangkura Napanangka focuses on the Jukurrpa or Dreaming stories belonging to the women of her area in the Gibson Desert to the west of Kintore.
-Walangkura paints stories of sites mark the epic journey of the ancestor figure Kutungka Napanangka, as she travelled eastwards from the Gibson Desert country beyond Kiwirrkurra in the west, across sandhill country to an area of surrounding rockholes, depicted by concentric circles, that lie south west of Mt Liebig.
+Walangkura paints stories of sites that mark the epic journey of the ancestor figure Kutungka Napanangka, as she travelled eastwards from the Gibson Desert country beyond Kiwirrkurra in the west, across sandhill country to an area of surrounding rockholes, depicted by concentric circles, that lie south west of Mt Liebig.
 The curves through the painting represent the hill country through with Kutungka passed through .
 Kutungka is a powerful Ancestor figure, capable of devouring humans, and her story intersects with other Dreamings as she traverses the great tracts of Pintupi country.
 2